William Hopkins

-William Hopkins FRS (2 February 1793 – 13 October 1866) was an English mathematician and geologist.
+William Hopkins (2 February 1793 – 13 October 1866) was an English mathematician and geologist.
 He is famous as a private tutor of aspiring undergraduate Cambridge mathematicians, earning him the sobriquet the "senior-wrangler maker."

 He also made important contributions in asserting a solid, rather than fluid, interior for the Earth and explaining many geological phenomena in terms of his model.
 However, though his conclusions proved to be correct, his mathematical and physical reasoning were subsequently seen as unsound.

 Early life

 Hopkins was born at Kingston-on-Soar, in Nottinghamshire, the only son of William Hopkins, a gentleman farmer.
 In his youth he learned practical agriculture in Norfolk before his father rented him a small farm at Bury St Edmunds, Suffolk.
 However, Hopkins was unsuccessful as a farmer and, when his first wife died sometime around 1821, he took the opportunity to mitigate his losses and enter St Peter's College (now Peterhouse) at the University of Cambridge, taking his degree of B.A. in 1827 as seventh wrangler and M.A. in 1830.